• Skip to primary navigation

 Moisture control

 Tennis courts are a major part of any tennis enthusiast’s backyard, but keeping them in good condition is essential.
 Not only do tennis courts need to be playable, but they also need to be resistant to moisture damage.
 Fortunately, there are a few tricks to controlling moisture that most homeowners will find helpful.
 One of the most common ways to do this is by installing an air-conditioning system.
 Not only will this help keep the court at a comfortable temperature, but it will also prevent moisture infiltration and degradation.
 In addition, replacing the surface asphalt with rubber or concrete can help to control moisture levels.

 Finally, proper moisture control is essential for a healthy lawn – so make sure to use a Ground Cover to help prevent water infiltration and reduce turf damage.

-Different types of Courts
+Different Types of Courts

 1. Hard Courts